Organizing loose tea in Weck canning jars will not only keep things functional, but will look pretty too.

-I think I’m going to buy more wood ones, I initially just bought one to see how it looked.
-It was pricey for one lid so I wanted to make sure I liked it first.
+I think I’m going to buy more wood ones, I initially just bought one to see how it looked as it was pricey for one lid.

 I have one large (1/2L) Weck jar with my favourite creamy Early grey as I go through that one a lot.

 You can also pop a candle on some loose tea in the jar and it will act like potpourri when lit!

 The jars with the tea look pretty enough to keep on the counter now.

 I hope I’ve inspired you today!